 Secret Path Week 2019

-There are a number of events taking place across Canada, including the Walk for Wenjack, Secret Path Live, and That Night On The Prairies 2, that you can participate in.
+The Gord Downie and Chanie Wenjack Fund call on all Canadians to step up, take action and “do something” to further reconciliation.
+Many events take place across Canada, including the Walk for Wenjack, Secret Path Live, and That Night On The Prairies 2.
 Consult the calendar of events to see what is happening in your area.

-You can also plan your own act of reconciliACTION.
-A reconciliACTION is an event or activity that aims to bring Indigenous and non-Indigenous peoples together in the spirit of reconciliation to raise awareness, share, and learn.
-Many schools have planned reconciliACTIONS as a catalyst for important conversations.
+You can also plan your own reconciliACTION.
+A reconciliACTION is an event or activity aiming to bring Indigenous and non-Indigenous Peoples together in the spirit of reconciliation.
+It raises awareness and fosters sharing and learning.
+Many schools plan reconciliACTIONS as catalysts for important conversations.

-If your class can’t participate in a local Walk for Wenjack, you can always have your students complete the Finding the Secret Path Mapping Activity.
-This free activity sheet is part of a resource kit called Indigenous Languages and Secret Path that we’ve created for you to use with your high school students.
-The kit positions Chanie Wenjack’s story as an opportunity to explore the topic of Indigenous languages and how they relate to Indigenous rights on a local, regional, national, and global scale.
-It will help your students develop literacy, research, communication, and empathy skills as they learn about a variety of Indigenous languages and revitalization efforts and share what they learn with others in their communities.
+If your class can’t participate in a local Walk for Wenjack, you can always complete the Finding a Secret Path Mapping Activity.
+This free activity sheet is part of the Indigenous Languages and Secret Path resource kit.
+We created it for use with high school learners.
+The kit positions Chanie Wenjack’s story as an opportunity to explore Indigenous languages and how they relate to Indigenous rights on a local, regional, national, and global scale.
+It helps develop literacy, research, communication, and empathy skills.
+Learners learn about various Indigenous languages and revitalization efforts.
+Then, they share their learning with others in their communities.

-As part of the mapping activity, students will think back to what they read in the Secret Path and how Chanie Wenjack had difficulty reading the English map that he took with him on his journey away from the residential school in Kenora, ON.
-How do you think he felt?
-Students can complete their own mapping activity in class to reflect and discuss how language and language loss can affect how we find our place in the world.
+As part of the mapping activity, learners will reflect on what they read in Secret Path and how Chanie Wenjack had difficulty reading the English map he took on his escape from the residential school in Kenora, ON.
+How do you think Chanie felt?
+Learners can complete their own mapping activity in class.
+Learners reflect and discuss how language and language loss affect finding our place in the world.

-In addition to this resource kit, we have also created one for middle school students around Storytelling and Secret Path that guides students through using different forms of storytelling to express themselves and honour stories like Chanie Wenjack’s.
+We also created a resource kit for middle school learners around Storytelling and Secret Path.
+It guides learners through different forms of storytelling to express themselves and honour stories like Chanie Wenjack’s.